koltyakov/spsync/README.md

 In a scheduler mode, let's assume the Azure Functions timer job, after single or multiple executions (which could be terminated with a timeout) full sync is completed, then incremental mode is effectively catching up with only changed items in seconds.

-Here is the design and core principles of how it works.
+Here are the design and core principles of how it works.

 ## Entity sync metadata persistent state